How Edeva Uses Continuous Aggregations and IoT to Build Smarter Cities

 Current Deployment and Future Plans

 One of the TimescaleDB features that has had the most impact on our work is continuous aggregations.
-It changed our dashboards from sluggish to lightning fast.
+It changed our dashboards from sluggish to lightning-fast.
 If we are building functionality to make data available for customers, we always aggregate it first to speed up the queries and take the load off the database.
 It used to take minutes to run some long-term data queries.
 Now, almost all queries for long-term data are subsecond.

 For example, we always struggled with showing the 85th percentile of speed over time.
 To get accurate percentile data, you had to calculate it based on the raw data instead of aggregating it.
-If you had 200 million events in a hypertable and wanted several years’ data for a specific sensor, it could take you a long time to deliver—users don’t want to wait that long.
+If you had 200 million events in a hypertable and wanted several years of data for a specific sensor, it could take you a long time to deliver—users don’t want to wait that long.

-"It changed our dashboards from sluggish to lightning fast"
+"It changed our dashboards from sluggish to lightning-fast"

 Now that Timescale introduced percentile_agg and approx_percentile, we can actually query continuous aggregations and get reasonably accurate percentile values without querying raw data.